 Credit for Study Abroad Courses: Courses taken abroad may be used as elective courses.
 Such non-Amherst courses must be taught in an economics department, and the student must receive one full Amherst College course credit for the work.
 For more detailed information, see the "Study Abroad" section in left-hand column of this page.

-Transfer Credit: For students who transfer to Amherst and wish to receive credit towards the major requirements for previous work must obtain written permission from the Department Chair.
+Transfer Credit: Students who transfer to Amherst and wish to receive credit towards the major requirements for previous work must obtain written permission from the Department Chair.